GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 information than the netcdf output.
 However they are provided because many users find these formats easy to work with.

-[stage_range_summary.R](stage_range_summary.R) contains basic checks on the performance of the uniform, stochastic, and variable uniform models vs DART measurements.
+[stage_range_summary.R](stage_range_summary.R) contains checks on the performance of the uniform, stochastic, and variable uniform models vs DART measurements (including hypothesis testing relating to the median-coverage-statistic)

+[earthquake_rate_comparisons.R](earthquake_rate_comparisons.R) is used to compute the modelled scenario rates in various regions.

+## Exploratory routines (not directly used elsewhere)

 [slip_simulator.R](slip_simulator.R) is a simple (and experimental) code to place fixed-size earthquake events on a source-zone, so as to spatially match some idea of moment conservation.

-[working_with_rate_curves.R](working_with_rate_curves.R) gives an example of working with the rate curves for a particular source-zone.
+This is not used directly in the above analysis, but it independently shows that edge-effects should be accounted for.

 [variable_mu_checks.R](variable_mu_checks.R) makes some plots to compare Mw-frequency curves with fixed and variable mu.
 NOTE: This code assumes that the netcdf files have